stateful/docs.runme.dev/docs/guide/helm.md

 - **Clone Repo**: We have provided an example repository to help you follow this tutorial.
 You can clone the [repo here](https://github.com/stateful/blog-examples/blob/main/Cloud-native/helm/helm.md).
 - **Require Packages**: Install the required packages ([kind](https://kind.sigs.k8s.io/docs/user/quick-start/),[kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/), [Helm](https://helm.sh/docs/intro/install/), etc. ) inside your Markdown file. *Runme allows you to achieve this!
 Simply run the command in the [prerequisite section](https://github.com/stateful/blog-examples/blob/main/Cloud-native/helm/helm.md#prerequiste) in the repo.*

-Create a cell in your Rume notebook and run the command below to install the necessary packages.

-Follow the instructions and commands in the above [notebook](https://github.com/stateful/blog-examples/blob/main/Cloud-native/helm/helm.md) for this guide.

 Create a cell in your Rume notebook and run the command below to install the required packages.
 See example below:

 ![helm pre requiste section](../../static/img/guide-page/helm-prerequiste.png)

-Using the Runme [cell section](../configuration/cellsection) feature you can run the entire subheading at a go
+Using the Runme [cell section](../configuration/cellsection) feature you can run the entire subheading at a go.

+Follow the instructions and commands in the above [notebook](https://github.com/stateful/blog-examples/blob/main/Cloud-native/helm/helm.md) for this guide.

 ## **Creating A Helm Chart Within Your Runme Environment**